Michel Giès - Stage director

 He gave audiences the opportunity to rediscover Offenbach’s hilarious rarities: Le Fifre Enchanté (Offenbach’s Magic Fife, Porto, Opera Studio, Feb.
 2005), Offenbach, la Cara + Fresca de l’Opera (double bill of The Electromagnetic Singing Lesson and The Magic Fife, Andorra, 2005).

 He created and ran, in 2006 and 2007, the “Moscow Francophone Theatre Workshop"

 He was the Director of the French Institute and Cultural Advisor in Bratislava (Slovakia), then in Lisbon (Portugal), between 1998 and 2003, and Advisor for Music and Dance in the French Ministry of Culture between 2007 and 2016.

 In 2017 he creates and performs Diálogos Íntimos, una noche de Música e Poesía in Merida, (Mexico) and he stages Verdi!
 (Scenes from Falstaff, Simon Boccanegra and Aïda) at the André Malraux Theatre in Rueil-Malmaison (France).

-In 2018 he returns to drama with The Young Rebel Girl and Romance in A Flat by Georges Feydeau (Théâtre de la Vieille Grille, Paris), followed by Two Ages of Love, (a performance composed of Budding Lovers, The Young Rebel Girl and Romance in A Flat, touring in France).
+In 2018 he returns to drama with The Young Rebel Girl and Romance in A Flat by Georges Feydeau (Théâtre de la Vieille Grille, Paris), followed by Two Ages of Love, (a performance composed of Budding Lovers, The Young Rebel Girl and Romance in A Flat, on tour in France).

 He is currently preparing a staging of « Docteur Miracle » (Bizet and Lecocq versions) and a musical show for children.

 He has been awarded the French “Ordre du Mérite”.